Lacking the possibilities of projecting rural areas into the future.

 Architects and spatial planners in the region are not just lacking tools to conduct a proper analysis that includes the whole Baltic Sea Region, they are also lacking platforms for dialogue and exchange of experiences.
 As long as there is no common platform for such exchange, it is very difficult to develop pan-Baltic analysis and strategies to tackle contemporary and future challenges that will affect not just the rural areas of the region, the overall integration of the Baltic Sea Region.
 The Nordic Baltic Rural project is an honest attempt of activating such platform.

 Partnerships are key momentum for LABLAB.
 Being a research and design think tank requires dedication and a bold ability to develop methodology for spatial re:orientation.
 We believe that such methodology only can be conducted with a cross-disciplinary mindset accompanied with a never ending curiosity for new partnerships.
-Our institutional partners at the Nordic Baltic Rural project consist of SLU Alnarp, Region Dalarna, Linnalabor, AOM.
+Our institutional partners for the Countryside Unfolds project consist of Estonian University of Life Sciences, SLU Alnarp, Region Dalarna, Linnalabor, AOM.